tamton-aquib/staline.nvim/README.md

 - [x] Git info.
 Only branch info for now, *(or ever)*
 - [x] Adding "opt-in" bufferline function.
 - [x] Add config options for tabline.
-- [ ] icon highlight issue if user sets fg for stabline.